Jarana yucateca

+The Jarana of Yucatán, Mexico

-The jarana is the typical dance and musical form of the Yucatan Peninsula.
+The jarana is the typical dance and musical form of the Yucatán Peninsula.
 There are two possible meters: "seis por ocho" (in musical counts of 6/8) and "tres por cuatro" (in musical counts of 3/4).
 The jarana dance is done in pairs; the footwork is the same for women and men.

 The music of the jarana is performed by a wind band ensemble.